FriedCosey/BetterRoutingDecision/README.md

 - We have 2 test files, one is _inputlist.txt_, which tests randomed distributed origin points and destinaion points around Atlanta city.
 The other is _intputlistMarta.txt_ which is another test file with randomed origin points and ends at randomed selected Marata stations.

 - How to run the test, run the following command and you should be able to see the output.txt after a while.
 You should be able to see the 1st rank route result from test cases and the total runtime at the end.

+- You may change the input test file through changing the 13 line of the testK.py.
 ```
 python testK.py K_VALUE
 ```